edjames/dotfiles/README.md

 Credits
 -------
+Some of my stuff has been shamelessly lifted, some has been modified, some is my own, but credit where it's due...

 * [Peter Vandenberk (pvdb)](https://github.com/pvdb) and his (unfortunately private) sbrc project.
 * [Ryan Bates (ryanb)](https://github.com/ryanb) of RailsCasts fame, and his own [dotfiles](https://github.com/ryanb/dotfiles) project.